 - Simple, yet Awesome: McCree's combat style involves just shooting things, and occasionally flashbanging and then shooting things.
 However, these two abilities with his high damage and ability to interrupt a character at almost any time make him one of the most dangerous and effective characters in the game.

 - Small Steps Hero: In Issue #1 of the webcomic, McCree kicks a valuable MacGuffin off the train he's on.
-While this ensures the mercenaries who attacked the train will take it for themselves, it also means the civilians on the train are out of harm's way.
+While this ensures that the mercenaries who attacked the train will take it for themselves, it also means the civilians on the train are out of harm's way.

 - Smoking Is Cool: Always shown with a cigar in his mouth.

 - Sniper Pistol: The Peacekeeper is perfectly accurate except when using Fan the Hammer.
 To compensate, its damage decreases rather quickly past medium range.
-Its long range damage was briefly buffed, but was rolled back because it rendered certain other heroes useless or redundant.
+Its long-range damage was briefly buffed, but was rolled back because it rendered certain other heroes useless or redundant.

 - Southern Gentleman: He's from the USA and is from New Mexico.
 He's very respectful towards women and is just as gentlemanly with Echo.